 - Assumptions Board exercise – to help the team to identify the key questions that your Sprint will help you answer.

 - Decision Matrix – to help the team evaluate ideas

 Not sure if Design Sprints are for you?
-Then read my previous blog post to learn about the benefits and outcomes you’ll get when running this 5-day framework.
+Then read our previous blog post to learn about the benefits and outcomes you’ll get when running this 4-day framework.

 And when I say a ‘working prototype’ I mean a working and realistic-looking facade!
 There’s no need to have a full-working backend and have every single part of your flow built.
 You should only build something that looks real enough that will get you an authentic response from your testers.

 These are some of the activities or tools you can use to help you build that ‘fake’ prototype: